 - you don’t have a job,

-- you don’t have money to put in the account right away, or
+- you don’t have money to put in the account right away,

-- you have been bankrupt.
+- you have been bankrupt, or

 Choosing an Account

-Sending Money to Loved Ones Abroad
+Sending Money to Family and Friends Abroad

-Some newcomers to Canada regularly send money to loved ones in other countries.
+Some newcomers to Canada regularly send money to family and friends in other countries.
 Banks in Canada can make these transfers, called remittances, to family members or friends abroad in a number of different currencies.
 Typically the person you are sending money to will need to have a bank account but they may also be able to pick up the money at a bank branch without an account if they present the proper identification.
 Banks charge a fee for remittance payments and the fees are clearly disclosed on bank websites and in branches.
 You can find links to the websites of CBA member banks here.

 If you are sending money to someone in another country that does not have a bank account, there are money transfer services such as Western Union and MoneyGram that can do that for you.
 These companies can transfer money to thousands of agents around the world that are often located in shops and other retail outlets.